 Light up the World - Lighting Architecture

-A home can be beautified by its architecture – the doors, the halls, the pillars, and the arches; or by its decorations – the wallpapers, the hanging artwork, the drapes, or the color combination of the furniture cushioning.
-But the tone of the entire home or of a room in particular is set by how it is displayed to the viewer.
+A home can be beautified by its architecture – the doors, the halls, the pillars, and the arches; or by its decorations – the wallpapers, the hanging artwork, the drapes, or the color combination of the furniture cushions.
+But the tone of the entire home or a room, in particular, is set by how it is displayed to the viewer.
 A blue wall would be no different than a green one if not seen in daylight.
 In the end, the feel of a specimen room or house is set by what is highlighted and what is shaded.
 This is achieved by lighting the room in various ways, depending on the theme.

 Chandeliers are considered high class and aristocratic, and having a chandelier in the home can give it a vintage look.
 Chandeliers are very popular in homes built in the Victorian era, even if they are small and can’t provide sufficient lighting.